hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 5. You should receive an *Execution result: succeeded* message.
 ![Images/cidazure-setup-manual-lambdasuccess](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-lambdasuccess.png?width=1000px)

-6. Head over to the **Amazon S3 bucket** created by your deployment.
-If you deployed via CloudFormation then your bucket will start with the stack name.
-If you used Terraform the bucket will start with your prefix code, followed by *sss* as the resource ID.
+6. Head over to the **Amazon S3 bucket** created by the deployment.
+If you deployed via CloudFormation then the S3 bucket will start with the stack name.
+If you used Terraform the bucket will start with a prefix code you defined, followed by *sss* as the resource ID.
 You should see files are already starting to appear under the *azurecidraw* folder.
 Wait until they've all appeared before moving onto the next step.
 ![Images/cidazure-setup-manual-s3appear](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-s3appear.png?width=1000px)

 7. Let's start the Glue job and transform the data.
 Open the **AWS Glue** service and click into **ETL jobs**
 ![Images/cidazure-setup-manual-glue](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-glue.png?width=1000px)

-8. Select the Glue job created by your deployment.
+8. Select the Glue job created by the deployment.
 In our example we used *cid* as the prefix code and the resource id is *glj*
 ![Images/cidazure-setup-manual-gluejob](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-gluejob.png?width=1000px)

 9. Take a look at the Glue script if you have time, you can make changes here to suit your needs.
 Click on the **Runs tab** and click the **Run** button.
-Your Glue job will execute.
+The Glue job will execute.
 ![Images/cidazure-setups-manual-gluestart](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-gluestart.png?width=1000px)

 10. When the job completes the run status will change to *success*.